mabaddom/CIS350---HW2-Abad-Dominguez/README.md

 ## Tecnical Background

-I have experience in python, throughout my first year CIS classes I also have early experience in Linux which I have been learning in CIS 241 I am currently self-teaching myself Java for our group project
+I have experience in python, throughout my first year CIS classes, where we also did projects like our chess game.
+I also have early experience in Linux which I have been learning in CIS 241.
+I am currently self-teaching myself Java for our group project in order to get a better understanding of the concepts I already know.

 ### Meme